And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 (Orders Delivered On Time / Total Orders Delivered) × 100

-Why it matters: Late deliveries hurt repeat purchase rates and increase refund requests.
+Why it matters: Constant late deliveries hurt repeat purchase rates and increase refund requests.

 Target: 90% or higher.

-Local note: Account for traffic patterns in your promised delivery times.
+Note: Account for traffic and other factors in your promised delivery timeframes.

 Formula: